 Top 8 ERP Solutions for Startups

-Growing businesses can leverage an ERP solution for risk mitigation and forecasting.
+Growing businesses can leverage an ERP system for risk mitigation and forecasting.
 In addition, automated data collection and reporting allow new companies to focus on their marketing efforts and profitability plans.
+Read on for our eight best ERP software picks for startups.

 - Acumatica: Best Overall

-- Netsuite: Best Cloud-based Option
+- Netsuite: Best Cloud-Based Option

-- Microsoft Dynamics 365: Best Entry-level Package
+- Microsoft Dynamics 365: Best Entry-Level Package

-- Odoo: Top Open Source Option
+- Odoo: Top Open-Source Option

 - ERPNext: Most Affordable